vita-student-projects/Pedestrian_Intention_Prediction_gr56/report.md

 ## Conclusion

-<div style="text-align: justify">&emsp; To conlude, the task/contribution we choosed was to create a deep learning application using MotionBert to predict the crossing intention of pedestrians in the context of autonomous driving.
-We tried and experimented different ideas to solve the problem and we managed to create a model that is able, even if it's not with an estonishing accuracy, to predict the crossing intention of pedestrians and that can make an inference on raw video data.</div>
+<div style="text-align: justify">&emsp; To conlude, our contribution task was to create a deep learning application using MotionBert to predict the crossing intention of pedestrians in the context of autonomous driving.
+We tried and experimented different ideas to solve the problem and we managed to create a model that is able, even if it's not with an astonishing accuracy, to predict the crossing intention of pedestrians and that can make an inference on raw video data.</div>

-<div style="text-align: justify">&emsp; However, the model is not able to generalize and tends to still overfit quickly the training set.
+<div style="text-align: justify">&emsp; This model is however not able to generalize and tends to still overfit quickly the training set.
 We think that the problem comes from the fact that the Dataset is too small and we don't have ground truth keypoints.
 Indeed for a complex model like MotionBert, we have a very little amount of samples, even after cutting JAAD into sequences of 1 second.
 Moreover, we don't have ground truth keypoints, so we have to use openpifpaf to detect the keypoints and this can cause some errors in the identification of the pedestrian.
 We think that if we had a bigger Dataset with ground truth keypoints, we could have a better model.</div>

 #### Further improvements :